-If you choose to go without it in the state of California, you’ll be guilty of a criminal misdemeanor.
+If you choose to go without it, you’ll be guilty of a criminal misdemeanor or even a felony.
 That means that, if you’re caught, you could spend some time in jail.
 They’re not messing around.
 Your business will likely be fined, too.

 And there’s more.
-Without workers’ comp to protect you, an employee can sue you directly for personal injury damages.
+Without workers’ comp to protect you, an employee is allowed to sue you directly for personal injury damages.
 That means you’ll need to get legal help and pay out for whatever financial settlement the court decides.
-Since there is no monetary cap on personal injury claims in the state of California, this bill can be very, very expensive.
+The bill for these personal injury claims can be very, very expensive.

 On the other hand, if you have workers’ comp, you’ll be on the right side of the law.
 Plus, when your employee receives benefits under a workers’ compensation claim, they give up their right to sue you directly (in most cases).